-Packer boys take down Spartans, prepare for postseason on Wednesday - Austin Daily Herald
+Packer boys take down Spartans, prepare for first round matchup with AL on Wednesday - Austin Daily Herald

-Packer boys take down Spartans, prepare for postseason on Wednesday
+Packer boys take down Spartans, prepare for first round matchup with AL on Wednesday

 The Austin boys basketball team finished out regular season play with a 75-63 victory over Rochester Mayo (7-11 overall, 5-7 Big Nine) in Packer Gym Saturday.